LouisIkpon/RowHealth/README.md

 - On the other end, Golden Years Security significantly underperformed with the highest CPC at **$0.68**, nearly 9x the average, combined with low impressions and below average CTR, suggesting poor cost efficiency and weak audience fit.

 - Row Health should consider reallocating Golden Years Security budget toward campaigns that balance strong engagement and cost efficiency.
-Reallocating its budget toward #HealthyLiving, which combines the highest proven reach at 1.37M impressions with a below average CPC, offers the most cost effective path to expanding audience without sacrificing efficiency.
+Reallocating its budget toward #HealthyLiving, which combines one of the highest proven reach at 1.37M impressions with a below average CPC, offers the most cost effective path to expanding audience without sacrificing efficiency.